Client Volunteers provide the following services:

 - Help people navigate through their dying process, from beginning to end.
 Sometimes this takes days, sometimes weeks or months: sometimes 1-2 meetings, sometimes many more.

-- Advocacy and support for clients whose wishes are not being met or who are not getting adequate pain or symptom management.
+- Offer advice and support to help clients, whose wishes are not being met or who are not getting adequate pain or symptom management, advocate for themselves.

-- Meet with families to help facilitate discussions about the patient’s end-of-life wishes.
+- Meet with families to help facilitate discussions about the client’s end-of-life wishes.

 - Provide information and support to family members regarding the process of their loved one’s dying, what to expect and how they can best provide compassionate and helpful support.

-- We are able to bring an experienced, calm, peaceful and reassuring presence on the day of planned death, to help review instructions and provide moral support and comfort to both the client and family.
+- Bring an experienced, calm and reassuring presence on the day of planned death.
+We also help review instructions and provide bedside support and comfort to both the client and family.

 - Assist in completing or understanding advance directives.